WMAL/Linux-Kodachi/README.md

 # Linux Kodachi - Kodachi 9

 **Linux Kodachi** is a **privacy-focused Linux distribution built on Debian**.
 It provides a hardened, privacy-preserving desktop designed to balance security with usability, delivering a pre-wired anonymity stack (failover VPN, Tor routing, DNSCrypt, and anti-forensic tooling) that most operating systems leave you to assemble yourself. **Kodachi 9** features a modular architecture that breaks traditional barriers, enabling deployment across any Debian-based Linux distribution through **standalone binaries**, a **command-line terminal version**, or the upcoming **complete desktop experience**.
 Each deployment option provides the same robust security and privacy protection that Kodachi is known for.

+### Deployment Options - Built on the Same Foundation

+All Kodachi 9 editions are built on the same core security foundation:

+- **Standalone Binaries**: Individual privacy and security tools that can be installed on any Debian-based system.
+Perfect for adding Kodachi security features to your existing Linux installation.
+- **Terminal Version**: Lightweight ISO with all binaries pre-configured and optimized terminal interface.
+Ideal for dedicated privacy systems, servers, and headless deployments.
+- **Desktop Edition** (Coming Feb 2026): Complete experience with GUI dashboard built on the Terminal Version foundation.
+Provides the full Kodachi experience with intuitive graphical controls.

+**All three options share the same core binaries and security features** - choose based on your deployment needs and preferences.

 ---